infinityhub25/Simon-Says-Game/README.md

 # Simon-Says-Game
-This is a game designed to test memory power of the player
+This is a game designed using html, css and js to test memory power of the player